 Discover Vienna by Foot: “Free” Walking Tour

-We try to start every visit to a new city with a walking tour.
-It gives you the lay of the main parts of the city with a guide pointing out all the major attractions.
-Many times, someone decides to come back to a place based on the tour.
+We start every visit to a new city with a walking tour.
+It gives us the general layout of the city with a guide pointing out all the major attractions.
+Because of the tour, many times, we decide to come back to a place pointed out during the tour.
 The guide usually provides a nice mix of history, culture, and food/drink places to visit.
-The free tours are often the best deal.
-You sign up.
-You show up.
-You pay what you think they deserve.
+The free tours are often the best deal in town: sign up, show up, and pay based on the quality of the tour.
 Word of caution, the guides can vary greatly in their level of expertise and ability to keep your attention.
 We have had outstanding guides in some places (like Iceland) and ones who seemed to just barely show up for their gig.
-So just know it is a gamble, but every time it has been worth it to get the major lay of the land and history.

 Schonbrunn Palace: Discover the Habsburg Dynasty

-Our lovely former au pair is a guide at Schonbrunn Palace so we got the special tour through the palace (one of the palaces of the Habsburg family) is a place you do not want to miss.
-Filled with family drama, incest, suicide, murder, etc. It was a real-life Game of Thrones.
-You will get to know the cast of characters because their dynasty is in every nook and cranny of Vienna.
-No need to read up before you go, but once you go, you’ll likely crave more.
+Our lovely former au pair is a guide at Schonbrunn Palace so we got the special tour through the palace (one of the palaces of the Habsburg family).
+This is one place not to miss which is filled with family drama, incest, suicide, murder, etc. It is a real-life Game of Thrones.
+You get to know the entire cast of characters because their dynasty is in every nook and cranny of Vienna.
+No need to read up before going, they got you covered.

 The palace has something for everyone—grounds for teens to wander away, cafes, the zoo, and the Apfelstrudel show, which I do recommend for those who love to bake.

 The Christmas Market at Schonbrunn was small, but quaint; and in a more relaxed environment allowed us to really look at the handicrafts, enjoy some lunch, and parental gluhwein.
 I imagine in the nicer weather you could really spend a whole day here.